notmuch/notmuch/doc/man1/notmuch-config.rst

     Default: empty list.
 Note that :any:`notmuch-setup(1)` puts ``deleted;spam`` here when creating new configuration file.

+.. _show.extra_headers:

+show.extra\_headers

+    By default :any:`notmuch-show(1)` includes the following headers in structured output if they are present in the message:
+    `Subject`, `From`, `To`, `Cc`, `Bcc`, `Reply-To`, `Date`.
+This option allows the specification of a list of further headers to output.

+    History: This configuration value was introduced in notmuch 0.35.

+    Default: empty list.

 maildir.synchronize\_flags
     If true, then the following maildir flags (in message filenames) will be synchronized with the corresponding notmuch tags: